UltraNyan/2b2t-que-display/README.md

 ## Features
 * Simple - works in the background and reads the log file
+* Filters out and sorts chat messages internally, then sends all queue position changes over HTTP to your specified destination
 * Systray with exit button

 ![tray](https://raw.githubusercontent.com/UltraNyan/2b2t-que-display/master/img/systray.png)